 Jennifer Clark, Human Resources & Marketing Manager

 Jennifer brings a more than a decade of NYC arts marketing experience to her position as Marketing Manager at Bark Frameworks.
 Her duties range from highlighting Bark’s services to artists and colllectors, to photographing finished frames and processes, to authoring all content for Bark's social media and blog, to creating the company's annual marketing plan.
 She also acts as Human Resources Manager, Jennifer administers the ESOP aspect of our business, and works with the CEO and other employee owners to make Bark an exceptional workplace.
 Jennifer holds a BA in Art History from Vassar College.
-A practicing photographer, Jennifer's work has been exhibited, published, and sold in New York and the surrounding firstname.lastname@example.org
+In her free time, she enjoys photography, dance, yoga, and firstname.lastname@example.org